 Response time slows down when participants are tired because the body cannot think as clearly when it needs sleep.
 A Stanford study said those who are sleep deprived reacted as slow as someone that had consumed too much alcohol.

-A decrease in reaction happens when certain distractions such as texting and driving impair the driver to react quickly if, say, a car pulls out in front of them.
+A decrease in reaction happens when certain distractions affect a person's concentration, such as texting and driving impair the driver to react quickly if, say, a car pulls out in front of them.

 As we age, our reaction time will slow down.
 Quick decision making is not as easy for older adults, as well as it takes them more time to process decisions as promptly.

-Too much stress can crowd the mind, narrow your focus, and lower concentration.
+Too much stress can crowd the mind, narrows your focus, and lowers concentration.

 Reflexes vs. Reaction

 A reflex is an involuntary action that protects the body, and it uses the spinal cord and nerves to send signals.
 A reaction is voluntary and controlled by the nervous system and the brain.
 Reflexes can improve and boost your response time when practicing certain sports that have an object, such as a ball, that you can control.